This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE) clusters running version 1.16.10-gke.8 and later.

 To monitor the rotation operation, run the following command:

-This command returns the operation ID for the update operation.
+This command returns the operation ID of the node upgrade operation.

 To poll the operation, pass the operation ID to the following command: